moiexpositoalonsolab/moiexpositoalonsolab.github.io/_pages/about.md

 {% include map_participants_exp_duration.html %}

-Every year, participants sampled plant material (one flower per successful individual) used for genome pool-sequencing throughout their reproductive stage which allowed us to track changes in the abundances of alleles and accessions.
+Every year, participants sampled plant material (one flower per successful individual) used for genome pool-sequencing throughout their reproductive stage which allowed us to track changes in the abundances of alleles and accessions (see [*Publications*](http://grene-net.org/Publications/)).
 Coupled with weather and soil data, we aim to unravel the process of adaptation to different climates by directly observing it in time.

 Exemplary evolution experiment plot with Arabidopsis thaliana plants